Navigate complexity, raise engagement, and improve agility and performance throughout the entire organization, with Sociocracy 3.0.

 - Assignments – practical experiments you can run, to help you apply and integrate what you learn.

-- Asynchronous Support – receive feedback and guidance on micro-challenges and assignments as you complete them.
+- Asynchronous Support – receive feedback and guidance on assignments as you complete them.

 - Online Sessions – take part in hands-on exercises together with other participants and ask your burning questions.